fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Jaspite Ore' %}

 *Where:* Mined from nodes in the Lost World, specifically near Lambda.
+Also produced by the drill behind Mu.

 Like most ores, the purpose of this stuff is to be [smelted](#standard-smelter) into [bars](#jaspite-bar).